mantrabrain/yatra/readme.txt

 == Yatra - Features ==

-1. Unlimited Travel & Tour Package with Activity & Destination pages.
+1. Unlimited Travel & Tour Package with Activity & Destination pages

 2. Easy & Smart booking process

+3. Flexible/Dynamic Pricing with pricing label

+4. Dynamic frontend tabs

+5. Availability calendar with dynamic day wise pricing

+6. Frontend Booking Calendar

+7. Enquiry form

-3. Unlimited Travel and Tour Categories
+8. Unlimited Travel and Tour Categories

-4. Translation Ready: The plugin is fully translation ready.
+9. Translation Ready: The plugin is fully translation ready.
 So feel free to your website in any language.

-5. Email notification
+10. Email notification

-6. Smart Tags for email message
+11. Smart Tags for email message

-7. PayPal payment gateway
+12. PayPal payment gateway

-8. My account section
+13. My account section

-9. Seperated customer section
+14. Seperated customer section

-10. We are going to make Yatra as a complete package for Travel & Tour related any kind of WordPress site.
+15. We are going to make Yatra as a complete package for Travel & Tour related any kind of WordPress site.
 So if you have any suggestion or feature request please send us at mantrabrain@gmail.com or directly via this [link](https://mantrabrain.com/request-new-feature/).

 == Shortcodes ==
 Shortcode for Checkout Page: